The danger of motorcycling for … your hearing?

 Riding a motorcycle without going deaf: it’s just possible

 Fortunately, this is not a blog full of doomsday scenarios.
 Motorcycling is and always has been a great hobby or way of life.
 But just as you wear a helmet to protect your skull, you can also protect your hearing.
-Without sacrificing comfort, without losing riding pleasure.
+Without sacrificing comfort, without losing driving pleasure.

 On the contrary: many motorcyclists report that they ride more relaxed with earplugs in.
 No overwhelming noise, no headache afterwards, no more squeak in your ear.
 Just you, the road and the noise that matters.

-So the next time you put on your gloves, think about those earplugs, too.
+So next time you put on your gloves, think about those earplugs, too.
 Your ears will thank you in 10, 20 or 30 years.

 In conclusion